vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/how-to-use-the-adobe-client-data-layer.md

 });
 ```

 Notice in this example that `siteKnowledge` is wrapped inside `eventInfo`.
 The `eventInfo` key receives special treatment by the data layer.
 It tells the data layer that this data _should_ be included with the event that gets sent to listeners, but it _should not_ be retained inside the data layer.
-After listeners (like a tag manager) are notified of the event, this data is essentially forgotten.
-The `siteKnowledge` key will never show up inside the data layer's computed state.
+After listeners (like a tag manager) are notified of the event, this data is forgotten.
+The `siteKnowledge` key never shows up inside the data layer's computed state.

 Each time you call `push`, the Adobe Client Data Layer notifies any listeners.
-Later, we'll learn how to listen to these notifications <!--from Adobe Experience Platform Tags--> and trigger rules accordingly.
+Later, you learn how to listen to these notifications <!--from Adobe Experience Platform Tags--> and trigger rules accordingly.

 [Next: **Implement a data layer on a product page**](implement-product-page-data-layer.md)